-Ground time sufficiency eyes for flights/aircraft arrived on time and departed on time with consecutive flights.
+Ground time sufficiency eyes for flights/aircraft that arrived on-time and departed on-time with consecutive flights.
 Accordingly, the ground time was sufficient for those flights.
-Therefore, the KPI is calculated as the share of flights with on-time arrival and on-time departure in relation to all arrived flights.
+The KPI is calculated as the share of flights with on-time arrival and on-time departure in relation to all arrived flights.

 Block Time Recovery

 Basically, the KPI is the opposite of the ground time recovery KPI.
 It calculates the share of flights with a delayed departure (ATD > STD) but on-time arrival.
 In other words: Flights that recovered a delay during flight time.